Institute for Learning and Teaching in Higher Education

 The Institute for Learning and Teaching in Higher Education (ILT) was a UK organisation set up as "the professional body for higher education staff involved in teaching and the support of learning".
 It was founded in 2000 as a result of the reports of the National Committee of Inquiry into Higher Education (the "Dearing Report").

 The ILT was located on York Science Park.
-The founding Chief Executive was Dr Paul Clark.
+The founding Chief Executive was Paul Clark.